matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 Because the thing is, there is no such thing as a maybe thing.
 If names are strings, names are always strings.
 You either know the name, or you do not know the name.
-That is an orthoganal idea from "what is a name?"
+That is an orthogonal idea from "what is a name?"
 A name is a string.
 Knowing a name is a different idea.
 If type systems make you jam those two things together, they are wrong, because they are separate ideas.
 We would like to keep